vuemontreal/vuemontreal/docs/workflow.md

 ## Branch naming

-Please follow this naming pattern:
+Please follow this pattern for branch names:

-- feature => f/#issuenumer-small-description
+- feature => `f/#issuenumer-small-description`
-- issue => b/#issuenumber-small-description
+- issue => `b/#issuenumber-small-description`

 ## Release

 We are working with github projects.
 Our `next` branch will always be the upcoming release.

 ## Process